statsite/statsite/README.md

 Histograms can also be optionally maintained for timer values.
-The minimum and maximum values along with the bin widths must be specified in advance, and as samples are recieved the bins are updated.
+The minimum and maximum values along with the bin widths must be specified in advance, and as samples are received the bins are updated.
 Statsite supports multiple histograms configurations, and uses a longest-prefix match policy.